Taking business to heart: High-tech, small-town business ready to grow, Dynatek Labs - Galena, MO

 Dynatek Labs also designs and manufactures machines to do that testing and makes mock vessels in which the devices can be inserted for further testing.
 These mock vessels, along with tortuous paths, mimic the route the device will take through the blood vessels to get to the heart.

 Early this year, the Missouri Small Business Development Center (SBDC) invited Dynatek Labs to be one of 12 companies to participate in the Elevate program.
 Elevate focuses on second-stage businesses.
-A second-stage business is typically one with 10 to 99 full-time employees, $750,000 to $5 million in sales, and an opportunity to grow beyond its current market area.
+A second-stage business is typically one with 10 to 99 full-time employees, $750,000 to $5 million in annual sales, and an opportunity to grow beyond its current market area.
 (Learn more about the Elevate program in this article.)

 Being considered a second-stage business seemed odd to Strope given that Dynatek Labs has been in business for going on 40 years.
 But the company had hit a plateau and Strope thought Elevate might give it the needed boost to get to the next level.